Lutheranism: Efficacy

 Lutherans confess that Scripture is united with the power of the Holy Spirit and with it, not only demands, but also creates the acceptance of its teaching.
 This teaching produces faith and obedience.
 Holy Scripture is not a dead letter, but rather, the power of the Holy Spirit is inherent in it.
 Scripture does not compel a mere intellectual assent to its doctrine, resting on logical argumentation, but rather it creates the living agreement of faith.
 As the Smalcald Articles affirm, "in those things which concern the spoken, outward Word, we must firmly hold that God grants His Spirit or grace to no one, except through or with the preceding outward Word".

 Sufficiency

 Lutherans are confident that the Bible contains everything that one needs to know in order to obtain salvation and to live a Christian life.
-There are no deficiencies in Scripture that need to be filled with by tradition, pronouncements of the Pope, new revelations, or present-day development of doctrine.
+There are no deficiencies in Scripture that need to be supplanted with tradition, pronouncements of the Pope, new revelations, or present-day development of doctrine.

+Role of Tradition

+The Lutheran divines held that "Scripture was still to be read within a living ecclesial Tradition, and especially through the writings of the Church Fathers".
+Furthermore, the Lutheran Churches teach "Scripture as 'the norm which norms (but which is not itself normed)’ (norma normans or norma normans non normata) and Tradition, especially the ecumenical creeds, as ‘the norms which are normed’ (norma normata)."
+As such, Lutherans hold that "Although Scripture cannot be normed by Tradition (norma normans non normata), it can be, and is, interpreted through Tradition.
+Tradition is still a norm (norma normata)."

+In the Lutheran Churches, tradition is revered in the sense of the "transmission of the Scriptures from one generation to the next", the Ecumenical Creeds, the Book of Concord, "the true exposition and understanding of Scripture received from the apostles and handed down to future generations", "Christian doctrines not explicitly stated in Scripture but drawn from clear Scripture on the basis of sound reason", "the teachings of the early church fathers as they taught Scripture", "ceremonies as they serve the preaching of the gospel" such as "making the sign of the cross, turning to the east in prayer, [and] the renunciation of Satan in Baptism".

+As Lutheranism emerged, it rejected Roman Catholic traditions believed to "have no foundation in Scripture, and are used as sources of doctrines—placed on the same level as the doctrines clearly taught in Scripture."